-Now, our goal is more relaxed and tailored to our busy life.
+Now our goal is more relaxed and tailored to our busy life.
 That means when we are away from home we don’t worry about eating processed food.
 At home, however, we eat real food.
-That means I prepare dinner from scratch, lunch is dinner leftovers and breakfast is simple (usually) paleo food.
+That means I prepare dinner from scratch, lunch is dinner leftovers, and breakfast is simple (usually) paleo or keto food.

-Are you paleo or vegan or WAPF or vegetarian or primal or . . .?
+Are you keto or paleo or vegan or WAPF or vegetarian or primal or . . .?

 We do not adhere to any one type of real food diet.
-If I were single, had an unlimited food budget and was never stressed (carbs soothe me) I would follow a stricter plant-based paleo diet.
+If I were single, had an unlimited food budget and was never stressed (carbs soothe me) I would follow a mostly keto, often paleo diet.
 I believe that it is the healthiest diet for me.